NCERT Solutions Class 10 Science Chapter 16 – CBSE Free PDF Download

 *According to the latest update on the CBSE Syllabus 2023-24, this chapter has been removed.

-NCERT Solutions for Class 10 Science Chapter 16 Sustainable Management of Natural Resources will guide your exam preparation by providing detailed answers and explanations for all the exercise questions given in NCERT Class 10 textbook.
-These answers will assist you in gaining a thorough knowledge of the concept involved in the chapter.
+NCERT Solutions for Class 10 Science Chapter 16 Sustainable Management of Natural Resources will guide your preparation for CBSE exams by providing detailed answers and explanations for all the exercise questions given in the textbook.
+The NCERT Solutions will assist you in gaining a thorough knowledge of the concepts involved in the chapter.

 The solutions provided are tailored to be easily understood by Class 10 students.
 This ensures that the solutions are relevant to anyone studying the NCERT Class 10 Science textbook.

 Access Answers to NCERT Class 10 Science Chapter 16 – Sustainable Management of Natural Resources

 1. What changes can you make in your habits to become more environment-friendly?

 In order to become more environment-friendly, the following practices can be incorporated into our day-to-day lives:

 - Turning off any electrical appliance (such as TVs, water heaters, lights, fans, and air conditioners) when they are not in use.